Emma Sachse: Life

+Political activities

 Between 1920 and 1933, Emma Sachse sat as a member of the Thüringian regional parliament ("Landtag") without interruption.
 There were seven women in the assembly during this period, but only two of these - Emma Sachse and Marie Schulz, who was a member between 1920 and 1928 - had such lengthy periods of continuous service.
 After 1932 Emma Sachse was the only female member of the Landtag serving on the budget committee, the committee for legislation and administration, the committee for legislation and social policy, and as a deputy chair of the investigation committee.
 She also stood for election to the national parliament (Reichstag) in 1928 and 1932, but without success.

-In her political Sachse work concentrated on helping the poor.
+In her political work, Sachse concentrated on helping the poor.
 She involved herself in setting up women's groups in the SPD and on local committees for the Workers' Welfare ("Arbeiterwohlfahrt"/ AWO) movement.
 In 1929/30 she took on chairmanship if the Worker's Welfare group for Greater Thüringia and made it her objective to ease the financial burdens on working families.
 She was particularly concerned with creating life chances for young people and women, and emergency relief in the rural parts of Thüringia.
 She saw her role as building the AWO by building support for it inside the SPD, and using her elected official roles to promote it as a way for the state to fulfill its welfare responsibilities to make life less difficult for the disadvantaged.

 Towards the end of the 1920s the clear drift towards right-wing race-based populism became hard to ignore.
 Emma Sachse reacted by firmly positioning herself in opposition to antisemitism.
 During the increasingly frenzied final years of the Weimar period she spoke out against national rearmament and the dismantling of social welfare structures.
 At the AWO regional conference of 1930 the movement adopted a resolution protesting in the sharpest terms against the threatened institutional destruction in the areas of social and welfare policy which the fascist structures proposed for Thüringia incorporated.